Kristina01111000/Drws_site/README.md

 - Try to get into facebook account for gh group
 - Why do people who sign up not go to constant contact email list?
 - Skeinific is definitely a person, make sure she is confirmed
+-
+- The email addresses added on the site aren’t being added to the constant contact list, I know there is an issue with constant contact that has messed with the connection between the site and the account